 - ◆ Technical Staff Member: Students in these positions perform information technology tasks in the Office of Technology Services in support of College of Computing systems on Mies Campus and Rice Campus as well as ITM infrastructure support, and are paid hourly up to 20 hours/week.
-Most student employment for ITM under-graduates is in these positions.
-Contact the OTS Manager of of Academic Computer Labs and ITM Adjunct Industry Professor Louis McHugh, IIT Tower room 14C3-2, Imchughi@iit.edu for information on applying for these positions. - ◆ Administrative Staff Member: Students in these positions perform administrative tasks in the ITM Department office in Perlstein Hall at the Mies Campus and are paid hourly up to 20 hours/week.
+Most student employment for ITM under-graduates is in these positions. - ◆ Administrative Staff Member: Students in these positions perform administrative tasks in the ITM Department office in Perlstein Hall at the Mies Campus and are paid hourly up to 20 hours/week.
 Contact the ITM Program Manager, Kayla Botica, PH 223, kbotical@iit.edu, 312.567.5927 for information on applying for these positions. - ◆ ITM Course Laboratory Staff Member: This is a quarter time (10 hours/week) or half time (20 hours/week) position, reporting to a faculty member to support curriculum-specific laboratories.
 As most of these duties are normally performed by Graduate Teaching Assistants, course laboratory staff members are normally hired only when specifically requested to fill a position by a faculty member.
 Consequently there is no formal application process for this position.
-Processing and hiring for these positions is managed by the ITM Program Manager, Kayla Botica, PH 223, kbotical@iit.edu, 312.567.5927.
+Processing and hiring for these positions is managed by the ITM Program Manager, Kayla Botica, PH 223, kbotica1@iit.edu, 312.567.5927.